What is a unit title?

 What elections are needed?

-Your body corporate must hold elections at each Annual General Meeting (AGM) for the following positions:
+In accordance with the Unit Titles Act 2010, your body corporate must hold elections at each Annual General Meeting (AGM) for the following positions:

 Election of a body corporate chairperson.
 Because the body corporate chairperson’s term in office ends at the close of each AGM (unless they resign or are removed earlier), the body corporate must elect a chairperson by ordinary resolution at every annual general meeting.
 Even if your body corporate already has a chairperson, the members must elect a new one or re-elect the current one.